Later edit - December 2018

-A couple of weeks ago, my smoker boyfriend and I ( I quit 8 months ago) were approached at Romanian Design Week by a sleek young lady promoter (cigarette brands always have the most beautiful and the smartest promoters) suggesting we try the newly launched glo iFuse - a hybrid type of cigarette, that releases nicotine without burning and eliminating that nasty smoke.
+A couple of weeks ago, I was approached at Romanian Design Week by a sleek young lady promoter (cigarette brands always have the most beautiful and the smartest promoters) suggesting we try the newly launched glo iFuse - a hybrid type of cigarette, that releases nicotine without burning and eliminating that nasty smoke.

 My boyfriend, in hope of quitting eventually, bought one.